Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Introduction

-We note that Observation~\ref{ob:reduction} is {\em one-directional}, and the other direction does {\em not} hold.
-This is because the CL model is {\bf stronger} than the batched model in the sense that in the CL model, each agent can make {\em adaptive} pulls in each round.
+It is important to note that Observation~\ref{ob:reduction} is {\em one-way}; the other direction does {\em not} hold.
+This is because the CL model is {\bf strictly stronger} than the batched model in the sense that in the CL model, each agent can make {\em adaptive} pulls within each round.
 While in the batched model, the sequence of pulls are {\em non-adaptive} in each batch.
-This key difference also makes the previous approaches for proving lower bounds for bandit problems in the batched model inapplicable to the CL model.
-In the previous work~\cite{TZZ19}, it has been shown that for the problem of best arm identification in multi-armed bandits, $O(\log K)$ rounds is sufficient to achieve almost optimal instance-sensitive pull complexity.
-However, $\Omega(\log N)$ rounds is necessary to get almost optimal instance-sensitive pull complexity in the batched model.
+The requirement to accommodate {\em local agent adaptivity} makes the previous approaches for proving lower bounds in the batched model inapplicable to the CL model.
+As an example, in the previous work~\citep{TZZ19}, it has been shown that for the problem of {\em best arm identification} (BAI) in multi-armed bandits, where the goal is to identify the arm with the highest mean rather than minimizing the regret, $O(\log K)$ rounds is sufficient to achieve almost optimal error probability under a time budget in the adaptive CL model.
+On the other hand, the same paper shows that $\Omega(\log N/\log\log N)$ rounds is necessary to achieve almost optimal error probability under a time budget in the batched model.\footnote{In \citet{TZZ19}, the $\Omega(\log N/\log\log N)$ (recall that $N$ is the number of arms) round lower bound was proved for the {\em non-adaptive} CL model, which is equivalent to the batched model.} This shows that the local adaptivity does make the BAI problem more difficult in the CL model when $N \gg K$.